gomorpheus/morpheus-docs/installation/app/3-node-ha/rhel.rst

 Database Installation
 ^^^^^^^^^^^^^^^^^^^^^

-If a database is not provided by the customer, use one of the following guides to help install a related database technology.
+If a database is not provided, use one of the following guides to help install a related database technology:

+  :ref:`database`

 .. `Database Install Guides </installation/database/database.rst>`_

-:ref:`database`

 .. .. include::   /getting_started/installation/distributed/full/perconaTls.rst